ciceropaulino/ciceropaulino/README.md

 - 🎓 An Information Technology student moving towards <br> Computer Science.

-- 📑 Currently studying Google Data Analytic training.

 - 💻 I have kept my focus and studies in areas <br>
-such as back-end, data science, cyber security and front-end, <br> as well as the study of operating systems.
+such as back-end, cyber security and front-end, <br> as well as the study of operating systems.

 - 🧠 I am open to many opportunities to expand my knowledge.